mapbox/tableauGeocode/README.md

 with ThreadPoolExecutor(max_workers=1) as executor:
 ```

 The parameter `max_workers=1` is how to control scale.
 So if you have a `RATE_LIMIT` of `2400`, you can set `max_workers` to 2 split the work across two parallel threads leading to roughly half the time to completion.
-Parallelism will scale linearky, but there are diminishing returns as thread values increase.
+Parallelism will scale linearly, but there are diminishing returns as thread values increase.